-The inhibitory activity of KLYP961 against iNOS and nNOS and selectivity against e-NOS in various species was examined using nitrite measurements as surrogate for NOS activity and the results are summarized Table 1.
+The inhibitory activity of KLYP961 against iNOS and nNOS and selectivity against eNOS in various species was examined using nitrite measurements as surrogate for NOS activity.
+The results are summarized Table 1.

-KLYP961 inhibits iNOS and nNOS with superior selectivity against e-NOS.
-The iNOS to eNOS selectivity ratios in human, primate and mouse enzymes are 184, 290 and 37, respectively.
-The iNOS to eNOS selectivity ratio in rat enzymes has not been determined.
-The iNOS to nNOS selectivity ratios in human, primate, rat and mouse enzymes are 3, 1.4, 0.04 and 0.07, respectively.
-KLYP961 exhibits species-dependent differences in iNOS/nNOS selectivity and potency; KLYP961 is a more potent murine nNOS vs iNOS inhibitor whereas the selectivity is reversed in humans or in primates.
+KLYP961 inhibits iNOS and nNOS with superior selectivity against eNOS.
+The iNOS to eNOS selectivity ratios in human, primate, and mouse enzymes were 184, 290, and 37, respectively.
+The iNOS-to-eNOS selectivity ratio in rat enzymes has not been determined.
+The iNOS-to-nNOS selectivity ratios in human, primate, rat, and mouse enzymes were 3, 1.4, 0.04, and 0.07, respectively.
+KLYP961 exhibits species-dependent differences in iNOS/nNOS selectivity and potency; KLYP961 is a more potent murine nNOS versus iNOS inhibitor, whereas the selectivity is reversed in humans or in primates.